HAPS Selection for Hybrid RF/FSO Satellite Networks: Numerical Results and Discussion

 \subsection{Design Guidelines}

-In this subsection, we provide guidelines that can helpful for the design of HAPS-aided SatCom downlink systems. \begin{itemize} \item The use of HAPS improves SatCom's performance as the link from satellite to HAPS is less affected by the atmospheric turbulence and attenuation. \item The simulations have shown that the FSO channel is slightly affected by rainy weather, whereas the RF link is highly affected, although it remains available.
+In this subsection, we provide guidelines that can helpful for the design of HAPS-aided SatCom downlink systems. \begin{itemize} \item{ The proposed hybrid RF/FSO model shows better performance than single-hop FSO and RF, single-hop hybrid RF/FSO, HAPS-aided RF, and HAPS-aided FSO in terms of outage probability in clear weather conditions.} \item The use of HAPS improves SatCom's performance as the link from satellite to HAPS is less affected by the atmospheric turbulence and attenuation. \item The simulations have shown that the FSO channel is slightly affected by rainy weather, whereas the RF link is highly affected, although it remains available.
 Moreover, the presence of foggy weather deteriorates the FSO communication. \item The zenith angle is directly related to the performance of downlink SatCom.
-In fact, for lower zenith angle values, we observe lower atmospheric attenuation and this can enhance the overall performance. \item Aperture averaging should be considered as it can mitigate the effect of turbulence-induced fading and improve performance, especially for higher aperture diameter values. \item The misalignment between the transmitter and the receiver caused by pointing errors substantially degrades the overall performance.
-However, the misalignment can be decreased by using the aperture averaging technique. \item The HAPS selection based on the satellite-HAPS channel quality improves the overall performance. \end{itemize}
+In fact, for lower zenith angle values, we observe lower atmospheric attenuation and this can enhance the overall performance. \item Aperture averaging should be considered as it can mitigate the effect of turbulence-induced fading and improve performance, especially for higher aperture diameter values. {Also, it was inferred from the simulation results that using aperture averaging at the HAPS node improves the outage probability at low transmit power, whereas using aperture averaging at the GS station shows enhanced performance at high transmit power. } \item The misalignment between the transmitter and the receiver caused by pointing errors substantially degrades the overall {outage} performance. \item Significant performance improvement in terms of power gain is obtained, in the presence of misalignment, by increasing the aperture averaging size. \item The HAPS selection based on the satellite-HAPS channel quality improves the overall performance. \end{itemize}